YerbaPage/MGDebugger/README.md

 ### Running the Demo

 We've prepared a demo code snippet to showcase MGDebugger's debugging capabilities.
-You can run the demo by executing the following command after starting the VLLM server:
+You can run the demo by executing the following command after starting the vLLM server:

 ```bash
 python demo.py